datav94/ai-research-dev/README.md

         - TO calculate IDF first arrange all the words in order of their frequencies
         - for each word take the product of its TF and IDF value

+### Time Series Forecasting

+    - Data taken on regular time intervals is used and hence the name time series
+    - It is an observation of values that a variable takes at different times
+    - Examples: Sales trends, Stock market trends, Weather forecasts etc
+    - trends and seasonality can be related to monotonously increasing or decreasing fields or sigma-algebras etc
+    -